vegaprotocol/documentation/docs/api/grpc/overview.md

 The latest protobuf definitions for the core node API can be found [here](https://github.com/vegaprotocol/vega/blob/develop/protos/sources/vega/api/v1/core.proto).
 They allow for interacting with the network and sending in transactions.

-As a data node acts as a proxy to its core node, all `CoreService` API such a sending in transactions are also available from the data node's RPC address.
+As a data node acts as a proxy to its core node, all `CoreService` API such as sending in transactions are also available from the data node's RPC address.

 :::note Make sure you use the correct version